cloudnative-pg/charts/README.md

 The most reliable way to run ParadeDB in production is with ParadeDB BYOC, an end-to-end managed solution that runs in the customer’s cloud account.
 It deploys on managed Kubernetes services and uses the ParadeDB Helm Chart.

-ParadeDB BYOC includes built-in integration with managed PostgreSQL services, such as AWS RDS, via logical replication.
+ParadeDB BYOC includes built-in integration with managed PostgreSQL services, such as AWS RDS and GCP CloudSQL, via logical replication.
 It also provides monitoring, logging and alerting through Prometheus and Grafana.
 The ParadeDB team manages the underlying infrastructure and lifecycle of the cluster.

 You can read more about the optimal architecture for running ParadeDB in production [here](https://docs.paradedb.com/deploy/overview) and you can contact sales [here](mailto:sales@paradedb.com).

 ### Self-Hosted

 First, install [Helm](https://helm.sh/docs/intro/install/).
-The following steps assume you have a Kubernetes cluster running v1.25+.
+The following steps assume you have a Kubernetes cluster running v1.29+.
 If you are testing locally, we recommend using [Minikube](https://minikube.sigs.k8s.io/docs/start/).

 #### Monitoring